 If you think you may qualify, Pride offers handicap scooters Medicare may help pay for.
 These Medicare handicap scooters are designed to help you live a more independent life.

 Compared to other Medicare handicap scooters, the Maxima is a powerful mobility scooter that is geared specifically for the bariatric market.
-The Maxima can hold a weight up to 500 lbs. while maintaining a maximum speed of up to 5.3 miles per hour.
+The Maxima can hold a weight of up to 500 lbs. while maintaining a maximum speed of up to 5.3 miles per hour.
 With an impressive drivetrain and 110-amp controller, the Maxima delivers heavy-duty performance.
 Equipped with flat-free tires, the scooter features an adjustable tiller and ergonomically enhanced seating.
 A front basket is perfect for easy storage of your belongings.
 Although the Maxima is durable, it is also stylish, boasting a strong polyurethane bumper in the back.

 The 4-wheel Victory® Mobility Scooter gives your driving experience an added level of comfort and style without sacrificing performance.
-Feather touch disassembly, a convenient front basket, fully wraparound delta tiller and 10-inch tires come standard with the Victory, which comes in two exciting colors - Candy Apple Red and Ocean Blue.
+Feather-touch disassembly, a convenient front basket, fully wraparound delta tiller, and 10-inch tires come standard with the Victory, which comes in two exciting colors - Candy Apple Red and Ocean Blue.

 The Victory Scooter is meant for quick transport, and its one-hand disassembly feature is convenient for people who struggle with mobility.
-Enjoy convenient under tiller storage storage and a USB charger for your smart phone or other digital devices.
+Enjoy convenient under tiller storage and a USB charger for your smartphone or other digital devices.
 A puddle light, frosted LED headlights and a pathway light provide maximum visibility.
 When it comes to features that enhance your life, other handicap scooters Medicare may pay for fall short.

-The Victory® 9.2 4 wheel handicap scooter from Pride is slightly different, with a weight capacity up to 300 lbs.
+The Victory® 9.2 4 wheel handicap scooter from Pride is slightly different, with a weight capacity of up to 300 lbs.
 Yet, you can enjoy all the same great features.
 Experience feather-touch disassembly, which allows you disassemble this handicap scooter into five lightweight pieces.
 The convenient front basket provides ample storage.
 The easy-to-operate delta tiller is perfect for those with limited mobility, as it allows for one-handed operation. the scooter offers excellent velocity, with a maximum speed of up to 5.6 miles per hour.

 With the Victory 9.2, you can choose from Ocean Blue and Candy Apple Red.
-Enjoy the same visibility features with the puddle light, frosted LED headlights and a pathway light.
+Enjoy the same visibility features with the puddle light, frosted LED headlights, and a pathway light.
 The convenient tiller storage also includes a cup holder, so you can enjoy a refreshing beverage while you use your Victory scooter.

 Once you have obtained a prescription from your doctor for a handicap scooter, you’ll need to find a local Durable Medical Equipment (DME) provider near you. are Click here to find a local Pride dealer.